amandeepmittal/amanhimself.dev/src/content/blog/redux-persist-in-react-native-with-async-storage.md

 An action type is used to trigger the event to update the state stored using Redux.
 Each action type has action creators for this purpose.
 The first action creator required in the demo app is to fetch the data from the [Draftbit's Example API](https://example-data.draftbit.com/).

 To fetch data, we will use a library called `axios`.
-It has an API of methods such as `.get`, `.put`, etc. to make the appropriate HTTP requests.
+It has an API of methods such as `.get`, `.put`, and so on. to make the appropriate HTTP requests.

 To make the HTTP request to retrieve the data, a `BASE URL` of the API is required.
 Inside the `actions.js` file, import the `axios` library and the Base URL: